 There are more online betting sites out there than you can shake a proverbial stick at, and pretty much all of them let you bet on football.
 But that doesn’t mean that they’re all as good as each other – some are fantastic, offering great odds, competitive promotions and useful features, whilst others are simply not worth your time (or your hard earned money).

-In the list below you’ll find reviews of who we think are the best betting sites for football betting.
-We’ve written short and to-the-point summaries of each of the bookies so that you can quickly compare them, but each bookmaker also has a longer, more in depth review which you can read by clicking the relevant title.
+In the list below you’ll find reviews of who I think are the best betting sites for football betting.
+I’ve written short and to-the-point summaries of each of the bookies so that you can quickly compare them, but I’ve also written in depth reviews about each bookmaker on my other site.

 One of a clutch of companies who made a very successful transition from high street bookmaker to online gambling giant, Coral – who are an integral part of the Gala Coral Group – have been going since the 1920s and have adapted with the times.